rhaslund/labguides/vbr-9.5u3/module-07/content.md

 5. [] Click the **Next** button on the **Name** step.
 6. [] Click the **Virtual lab** drop down menu.
 7. [] Select the **VEEAM-ESX VLAB2 - Predefined** virtual lab.
-> Note: We recommend using the Virtual Lab that was created earlier for SureBackup and the VEEAMESX VLAB2-Predefined for a SureReplica job because it allows two verification jobs to run at the same time and cuts down on waiting time.
-Otherwise, if SureReplica is launched while SureBackup is still running, you will get an error message ("virtual lab in use").
+> Note: We recommend using the Virtual Lab that was created earlier for SureBackup and the VEEAM-ESX VLAB2 - Predefined for a SureReplica job because it allows two verification jobs to run at the same time and cuts down on waiting time.
+Otherwise, if SureReplica is launched while SureBackup is still running (already using VEEAM-ESX VLAB1), you will get an error message ("virtual lab in use").

 8. [] Click the **Next** button on the **Virtual Lab** step.
 9. [] Keep the default settings and click the **Next** button on the **Application Group** step.